peshkova - Fotolia

 “If the idea of backup and security was great, Symantec would have been a blinding success, whereas it was a blinding failure by every single measure you could possibly look at,” he said.

 In September 2016, after Veritas split from Symantec early in the year, former Veritas CEO Bill Coleman told Computer Weekly’s sister site SearchDataBackup that Symantec was mostly focused on security and did not have a long-term strategy for Veritas.

 Veeam’s approach, McLagan said, is to offer backup and recovery capabilities, along with tools such as Veeam DataLabs that enables enterprises to use security technologies from different suppliers to perform specific security tasks such as penetration testing.

-“We’re not pretending that we’re a security company,” McLagan said.
+“We’re not pretending we’re a security company,” said McLagan.
 “And the idea that I would charge you to look at your backup data to try to sell you a security angle – I don’t believe CIOs are going to buy that story.”